YixinYang69/newFedEM/README.md

 The model weights can be trained given varying methods of adversarial training and aggregation method by running the .py files in the 'run_experiments_collection' folder.
 Move the .py file to the root directory and follow the instructions to run each experiment.

 The scripts have been written in such a way that an individual script can be run for consecutive training of related neural networks.
-All experiments require NVIDIA GPU and CUDA library, and has been run on AWS EC2 g4dn.xlarge instance.

 ## Evaluation